dancer1325/feign/README.md

     ```

 ### Metrics

-By default, feign won't collect any metrics.
+* 👁️By default, feign do NOT collect any metrics 👁️

-But, it's possible to add metric collection capabilities to any feign client.
+* metric collection capabilities
+  * can be added / ANY feign client
+  * provide

-Metric Capabilities provide a first-class Metrics API that users can tap into to gain insight into the request/response lifecycle.
+    * first-class Metrics API / allows getting insight into the request/response lifecycle

-> **A Note on Metrics modules**:
->
-> All the metric-integrations are built in separate modules and not available in the `feign-core` module.
-You will need to add them to your dependencies.
+* metric-integrations
+  * 👁️built in separate modules / NOT available | `feign-core` module 👁️
+    * -> need to add them | your dependencies

 #### Dropwizard Metrics 4